-Topic Answer Summary Once a young person turns 16 years old, he or she can work on any day, for any number of hours and in any job in agriculture.
+Торіс Answer Summary Once a young person turns 16 years old, he or she can work on any day, for any number of hours and in any job in agriculture.
+Some states may have more strict requirements.
+Employers should also check their state fact sheet.
 A youth 14- or 15-years old can work in agriculture, on any farm, but only during hours when school is not in session and only in non-hazardous jobs.
-Child I ala 26 VEC If the youth is 12 or 13 years of age, he or she can only work in agriculture on a farm if a parent has given written permission, or a parent is working on the same farm.
+If the youth is 12 or 13 years of age, he or she can only work in agriculture on a farm if a parent has given written permission, or a parent is working on the same farm.
 Again, the work can only be performed during hours when school is not in session and in non-hazardous jobs.
-Child Labor YES If the youth is younger than 12, he or she can only work in agriculture on a farm if the farm is exempt from the minimum wage and overtime requirements of the FLSA.
+If the youth is younger than 12, he or she can only work in agriculture on a farm if the farm is exempt from the minimum wage requirements of the FLSA.
 Workers under 12 years of age can be employed in non-hazardous jobs, but only during hours when school is not in session, and only with a parent's permission.
-The following occupations in agriculture are particularly hazardous for the employment of children below the age of 16: 1.
-Operating a tractor of over 20 PTO horsepower, or connecting or disconnecting an implement or any of its parts to or from such a tractor.
+(See the DOL Child Labor Bulletin for additional information.)
+Child Labor YES The following occupations in agriculture are particularly hazardous for the employment of children below the age of 16: Operating a tractor of over 20 PTO horsepower, or connecting or disconnecting an implement or any of its parts to or from such a tractor.
+Operating or assisting to operate (including starting, stopping, adjusting, feeding, or any other activity involving physical contact associated with the operation) any of the following machines: Corn picker, cotton picker, grain combine, hay mower, forage harvester, hay baler, potato digger, or mobile pea viner; Feed grinder, crop dryer, forage blower, auger conveyor, or the unloading mechanism of a non-gravity-type self-unloading wagon or trailer; or Power post-hole digger, power post driver, or non-walking type rotary tiller.
+Operating or assisting to operate (including starting, stopping, adjusting, feeding, or any other activity involving physical contact associated with the operation) any of the following machines: Power post-hole digger, power post driver, or non-walking type rotary tiller. iv.
+Power-driven circular, band, or chain saw.4.
+Working on a farm in a yard, pen, or stall occupied by a: (i) Bull, boar, or stud horse maintained for breeding purposes; or